-Arriving officers were not able to locate the two men.
-They were both wearing hooded sweatshirts and face coverings.
+Officers were not able to locate the two men, who were both wearing hooded sweatshirts and face coverings.
 One was about 5 feet, 10 inches tall; the other was about 5 feet, 8 inches tall.

 The duo was described as teenage boys who were both about 5 feet, 9 inches tall and wore face coverings.
 One wore a red hooded sweatshirt with white lettering; the other wore a black hooded sweatshirt.
 She did not see the driver of the getaway vehicle.